 TVA conducts environmental reviews in accordance with the National Environmental Policy Act, which requires federal agencies to consider the effects of their proposed projects on the human and natural environment before final decisions are made.
-These environmental reviews under NEPA typically also include assessments that facilitate compliance with other environmental review requirements such as those under the National Historic Preservation Act and the Endangered Species Act.
+These environmental reviews under NEPA typically also include assessments that facilitate compliance with other environmental reviews requirements, such as those under the National Historic Preservation Act and the Endangered Species Act

 Power Generation – Coal and Gas